cs340-24/color_sort/proposal_final.md

 * Animation when selecting a bottle

 #### 4/8 - 4/14
-* Write report and prepare presentatoin
+* Write report and prepare presentation
 * Complete any final adjustments